 You can recycle aluminium and steel cans, empty aerosols, foil, foil containers and metal biscuit or sweet tins.
 Watch the video to find out how they are recycled.

 You can recycle most plastic bottles and packaging, except for black plastic, wrappers and plastic bags.
 Plastic is sent for sorting and recycling in Gloucestershire, Bristol, Hampshire, Lincolnshire, Manchester, Bedfordshire and Leicestershire.
 Watch the video to find out how.

 We send our paper to Kent and Flintshire to be turned into newspaper.
 Cardboard and cartons go through a similar process to be recycled into new cardboard packaging.
 Watch the video to find out how.

 Garden waste is collected from green bins through a subscription service and is sent to Wiltshire to be composted.
 Watch the video to find out how.

 We recycle as much as possible and try to avoid landfill wherever we can.
 Treating this waste as a resource means we can make good use of most of it as energy or a soil conditioner, reducing our impact on the environment and the cost of using landfill.

 Mechanical Biological Treatment (MBT) of residual wastes

 South Gloucestershire Council, Bath and North East Somerset, North Somerset and Bristol City councils send most of their black bin and other non-recyclable waste for treatment at an MBT processing facility in Avonmouth.
 During the process metals and plastics are separated for recycling and organic waste is turned into a compost like material which is used as a soil conditioner in agriculture.
-Anything left over is either sent to be incinerated for energy recovery or to landfill in Wiltshire and Coventry.Is there anything wrong with this page?
+Anything left over is either sent to be incinerated for energy recovery in Wiltshire and Coventry.Is there anything wrong with this page?